padiketeku/EarthObservation101-Practicals/Activity-01-Sign up for an Earth Engine Account.md

-4, Click **CONTINUE WITH REGISTRATION** and wait for the confirmation window, requiring you review you cloud project information.
-The window may be similar to the figure below.
+4, Click **CONTINUE WITH REGISTRATION** and wait for the confirmation window, requiring you review your cloud project information.
+The window may look like the figure below.